-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (Column a) Weighted average exercise price of outstanding options, warrants and rights (Column b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in Column (a)) (Column c) Equity compensation plans approved by security holders(1) 1,711,172 \$ 12.57 43,015 Equity compensation plans not approved by security holders(2) 461,101 16.46 11,863 Total 2,172,273 13.40 54,878
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (Column a) Weighted average exercise price of outstanding options, warrants and rights (Column b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in Column (a)) (Column c) Equity compensation plans approved by security holders(1)(2) 1,711,172 \$ 12.57 43,015 Equity compensation plans not approved by security holders(3) 461,101 16.46 11,863 Total 2,172,273 13.40 54,878

-(1) Excludes amounts in connection with the Incentive Plan.
+- (1) Excludes amounts in connection with the Incentive Plan.
 The Incentive Plan authorizes the grant of performance shares, performance units, stock options, stock appreciation rights, restricted shares and deferred shares.
 The maximum number of shares of common stock available for award under the Incentive Plan is 1,700,000 and the number of shares available is reduced by a factor of two to one for awards other than stock options.
-As of September 30, 2007, options to purchase 48,500 shares and

-325,030 shares of restricted stock have been awarded.
+As of September 30, 2007, options to purchase 48,500 shares and 325,030 shares of restricted stock have been awarded.
 If all of the remaining shares available under the Incentive Plan were awarded through stock options, approximately 1,013,000 shares would be issued or if all of the remaining shares were awarded as restricted stock approximately 507,000 shares would be issued.

-(2) The company's 1998 Employee and Director Stock Option Plan is the only option plan which was not approved by the company's stockholders.
+As of September 30, 2007, there were 2,458,773 options outstanding under all equity plans and agreements of the Company, including the Incentive Plan.
+Those outstanding options have a weighted average exercise price of \$14.45 and a weighted average life of 5.5 years. - (2) Excludes amounts in connection with the Outside Director Stock Award Plan.
+As of September 30, 2007, 126,396 shares of restricted stock have been awarded and 203,604 shares remain available for future awards. - (3) The company's 1998 Employee and Director Stock Option Plan is the only option plan which was not approved by the company's stockholders.
 Eligible participants in the Employee and Director Plan include directors, officers and employees of, and consultants to, the company or any of its subsidiaries and affiliates.
 Under the terms of the Employee and Director Plan, the purchase price of the shares subject to each option granted will not be less than 100% of the fair market value at the date of grant.
 The terms of each option shall be determined at the time of grant by the Board of Directors or its Compensation Committee.